d4rkc0d3r/d4rkAvatarOptimizer/README.md

 Automatically converts static meshes to skinned meshes so that they can be merged with other meshes and have their materials merged as well.
 This only happens if the static mesh has materials that can be merged with materials from the skinned mesh it tries to get merged into.
 Does not convert meshes on the UIMenu layer since they are mostly used for computation.
 ## Merge Different Property Materials
 Merges materials with the same shader where properties can have different values.
 If they do have different values the values will get written to a constant buffer.
-Material IDs get written to uv.w and used to access the correct value from that cbuffer.
+Material IDs get written to uv.z and used to access the correct value from that cbuffer.

 If your shader has a "lock in" or "bake" feature, make sure to not use it with this optimizer if you have "Write Properties as Static Values" enabled.
 Locked in shaders will have different actual shaders for each material, so they can't be combined.
 "Write Properties as Static Values" will take over the job of locking in the shaders.